Import and Export EPANET 2.x provides a reliable bridge for InfoWater Pro to access a hydraulic model built with another software program.

-To export a model to EPANET, go to the Model Explorer, click the Command Center tab on the bottom, navigate to the Exchange group, and double click the Export EPANET tool.
-The EPANET Export dialog box is opened.
+To export a model to EPANET, go to the Model Explorer, click Command Center, navigate to the Exchange group, and double-click Export EPANET tool.
+The EPANET Export dialog box appears.

-- Click the Export button to specify the location where you want to save your EPANET file and specify a name for the new file.
+- Click Export to specify the location where you want to save your EPANET file and specify a name for the new file.

-- Click on Export to conclude the Export process.
-InfoWater PRO will automatically export an .INP EPANET file.
+- Click Export to conclude the Export process.
+InfoWater Pro will automatically export an .INP EPANET file.

 - Navigate to the location on your hard drive or your Network where your EPANET file resides and verify the contents by importing into your EPANET program.

-Note: During the EPANET export process it is normal to see a warning since certain InfoWater PRO elements such as Vacuum Breaker Valves and Float Valves are not supported by EPANET.
+Note: During the EPANET export process it is normal to see a warning because certain InfoWater PRO elements such as Vacuum Breaker Valves and Float Valves are not supported by EPANET.

-To import an EPANET 2.x file, go to the Model Explorer, click the Command Center tab on the bottom, navigate to the Exchange group, and double click the Import EPANET.
+To import an EPANET 2.x file, go to the Model Explorer, click Command Center tab, navigate to the Exchange group, and double-click Import EPANET.

 Specify the EPANET input file.
-Click on the Import buttonto choose the location of your EPANET file that you want to import into your InfoWater PRO project.
+Click Importto choose the location of your EPANET file that you want to import into your InfoWater Pro project.

 In addition, ID Options provides a powerful tool to override, ignore or modify element and operational data IDs upon ID duplication (i.e., same IDs for EPANET data file and existing data base).
 When you selected Override EPANET data will override existing data filed values, when Ignore is selected EPANET data will be ignored or bypassed, and when Modified ID is selected EPANET data will assume a slightly modified ID.